gvsu-cis641/base/docs/software_requirements_specification.md

 ### 2.2 Non-Functional Requirements
-    1. **Quality**:
+1. Quality:
     1. All user shall have valid GVSU email address.
     2. Application shall handle all student and staff members which is around 30K.
     3. Performance of the application shall be monitored using AWS cloudwatch.
     4. Based on some conditions users post shall be deleted.
-    2. **Operational Requirement**:
+2. Operational Requirement:
     1. The system shall be operated on an EC2 instance of AWS
     2. The system shall run on both android and iOS devices.
     3. All images for the application shall be uploaded in AWS S3.